Vape shops and traditional tobacco smoke shops often run into challenges when applying for merchant accounts.

 High Risk Processing Fees

 Interchange and assessments don’t change much (or sometimes at all) for high-risk businesses, but the processor’s markup is often higher.
 The reason is simple: the account is, well, higher risk.
 A processor needs to balance that higher risk with the amount of profit it receives.
+On lower risk “safe” transactions, a processor can accept less profit.
+When there’s a higher risk of problems, it must receive more money for the trouble.

 One fee that is different for high and low risk is the card brand registration.
 Some businesses, including smoke shops, will need to register with Visa and Mastercard.
+This happens through your processor.

 Registration with Visa and Mastercard